 Current Research Priorities

 Microplastic pollution has garnered considerable research attention over the past ten years, with a large focus on marine systems.
 The ecological effects of microplastics in inland waters are starting to become emphasized more in freshwater sciences.
 An estimated 80% of coastal plastic debris comes from inland areas, highlighting how freshwater systems, specifically streams, are hotspots for plastics and microplastics.
 Microplastics have been reported to be acutely toxic to aquatic invertebrates.
 Despite this, our understanding of the ecological consequence of microplastic pollution is lacking compared to other research priorities (occurrence, distribution, fate).
-In our lab, we aim to understand how microplastics impact symbiosis of keystone freshwater species, specifically native and invasive crayfish.
+In our lab, we aim to understand how microplastics are accumulated and depurated by bivalves with focus on oysters and Asian clams.

 Degradation of microplastics in urban freshwater